roseyume/tails-of-kafka/README.md

 <br>

 To ensure high availability and fault tolerance, Kafka uses replication.
-Each partition has:
+Each partition is assigned:

-- Leader: the broker responsible for handling all reads and writes for the partition.
+- Leader: the broker responsible for handling all reads and writes for the partition for data consistency.
 - Followers (Replicas): other brokers that replicate the leader’s data.

+This means data sent to this partition is sent to the assigned leader broker who then passes on the new message to the assigned followers.
-When a leader broker fails, one of the in-sync followers (ISRs) can be automatically promoted to leader.
+When a leader broker fails, one of the in-sync followers (ISRs) can be automatically promoted to leader since they also have a copy of the data.

-Why Leader Replication Helps Guarantee Resiliency:
+Leader Replication Helps Guarantee...
 - High Availability: If the leader broker crashes, the system automatically elects a follower as the new leader, ensuring the topic remains available.
-- Durability: Messages are written to multiple brokers, protecting against data loss if one broker fails.
-- Scalability with Safety: Producers and consumers always talk to the leader, but followers keep an up-to-date copy, balancing efficiency with reliability.
-- Consistency: With the min.insync.replicas configuration, Kafka guarantees that writes are acknowledged by a certain number of replicas, reducing risk of data loss during failures.
+- Consistency and Durability: With the min.insync.replicas configuration, Kafka guarantees that writes are acknowledged by a certain number of replicas, reducing risk of data loss during failures.

 Objective: Understand how Kafka uses replication to continue processing without downtime.